Energy Science Made Simple

 Fig 18 The carnot ratio plotted on a graph shows the changing conversion efficiency during a process The example just mentioned in Chapter 20 however only involves a single photon being converted.
 Real life energy conversion processes involve millions of photons.
 Also the temperament of Reservoir T may vary during the process.
 The carnot ratio Cr...can be used to represent the external energy that could be extracted from a flow of caloric energy at an instantaneous moment such as when a single photon is converted [21].
 It can be calculated with Eq (6).
 The helmholtz ratio Ar on the other hand...represents the external energy that could be extracted during the entire flow of caloric energy.
 (Eq 6) Cr=1-T0/T

-T0=constant ambient temperament flow of internal energy, infinitely large reservoir
+T0=constant ambient temperature flow of internal energy, infinitely large reservoir

 The carnot ratio can be plotted on a graph as shown in Fig 18.
 Based on a fixed ambient temperament T0, a single curve can be drawn.
 This is a useful tool for analyzing any conversion process because it shows what the changing conversion efficiency will be during the process.
 Such a curve merely represents the changing amount of external energy that could be extracted from an amount of internal energy.
 Though there is only one curve, it can be used in different ways.
 Later in Chapter 23 reversible and irreversible processes will be discussed.
 In a reversible process, the temperament can rise or fall along the curved line without any loss of the external energy that was put into the process.
 The helmholtz energy stored in the system will always equal the amount of external energy that was added or can be removed.
 In an irreversible process, there will be a difference in the amount of external energy added vs the amount of helmholtz energy stored.
 The curve represents the amount of helmholtz energy stored in the system and this can then be compared to the larger amount of external energy that was added to the system.

-(Eq 7) Ar=1-T0/T (T is temperature) For variable temperament processes of constant specific heat such as perfect gases Eq (8) can be used [22].
+(Eq 7) Ar=1-T0/T (T is temperature) For variable temperature processes of constant specific heat such as perfect gases Eq (8) can be used [22].
 Air is quite close to a perfect gas at temperatures between 250°K to 1000°K and so this equation is still often used.
-Even at higher temperatures compensating factors can often be used which allows this equation to still model a process.
+Even at higher temperatures compensating factors can often be used, which allows this equation to still model a process.

 (Eq 9) BE=T0·S (S is entropy in this case) The helmholtz ratio can be calculated for any type of internal energy.
 It can be thermal, chemical, nuclear energy etc. When the helmholtz ratio has been calculated it can be used in a variety of equations such as Eq (11 and 12).
 From these basic equations all the other forms of energy shown in Fig 11 can be calculated.